Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
 There was pity in her eyes, a small crack marred the ear of the kitty, yet in the end, she still chose it, no matter this could lead to the inevitable fracturing during the painting process.
 This, left me to think: Some people overlooked all possible mistakes simply because the other person possesses the one thing they desire.
 They are not even the protagonists in their own stories, like there is an invisible eraser imperceptibly wiping away their ego.
 Everything will be rotten, that person will eventually vanish from their life, leaving behind a hidden wound, as if nothing had ever happened.
-Okay guys I know, I sound overdramatic, but, come to think of it, have you ever witnessed such situation in your life ?
+Okay guys I know, it sounds overdramatic, but, come to think of it, have you ever witnessed such situation in your life ?

 We took some colors in liquid state – not sure what to call it – and needed to find the rinse water somewhere.
 So weird, that was like the second most important thing after the colors, yet I couldn't find its existence.
 I noticed that everybody had themselves a small plastic cup filled with fresh water.
-How is this even possible, where did that water come from, like I was asking for music in a dance class.
+How was this even possible, where did that water come from, I was just asking for music in a dance class.
 Losing my patience, I then approached an employee.
 \
 \
 \